katerinastav/collegestuff/ba_minor/Algorithms.md

   [source] (https://medium.com/@dannymvarghese/comparative-study-on-classic-machine-learning-algorithms-part-2-5ab58b683ec0)

 #### Multiple Linear Regression
+> Based on multiple predictor variables X 1 ,X 2 , . . . ,X p
+trying to predict the value of 1 continuous output variable Y.

 #### Logistic Regression
 > Logistic regression returns a probability.
 You can use the returned probability "as is" (for example, the probability that the user will click on this ad is 0.00023) or convert the returned probability to a binary value (for example, this email is spam).